Beehive Inspection – Yes You Need to Look

 I’ve been there my friends.
 I remember opening my first hive on my own like it was yesterday.
-In this post, I will share tips that will help you perform a successful bee hive inspection.
+In this post, I will share tips that will help you perform a successful beehive inspection.
+At the bottom of this post, you will find a video to help you recognize the various things you need to look for while your hive is open.

 How Often Should You Look In The Hive

-A vital component of successful beekeeping is doing routine bee hive inspections.
-During your first year of beekeeping, you will open your bee hive more often than normal.
+A vital component of successful beekeeping is doing routine beehive inspections.
+During your first year of beekeeping, you will open your beehive more often than normal.
 That is okay.
 Learning how to be a good beekeeper requires some hands-on experience in the hive.
 You will want to know what to look for during your hive inspection and don’t stay in there too long.
-Take the time to learn familiarize yourself with normal bee hive conditions by watching the bee hive inspections video more than once.
+Take the time to learn familiarize yourself with normal beehive conditions by watching the beehive inspection video more than once.

 This blog post may contain affiliate links.
 Read here.